surpher/PactSwift/README.md

 ![destination_dir](./Documentation/images/04_destination_dir.png)

-## Writing Pact tests
+## Example Pact test

-1. Describe the interaction (between your API consumer and API provider),
+1. Define the contract per API interaction (between your API consumer and API provider),
-2. Define the specific state of the provider for the interaction,
+2. Define the state of the provider for the interaction,
 3. Define the expected `request` for the interaction,
 4. Define the expected `response` for the interaction,
-5. Run your code that makes the API request and test its handling of the API response,
+5. Run the test by making the API request using your API client,
-6. Finalize the Pact tests and generate a Pact contract,
+6. Finalize the Pact tests to generate a Pact contract file,
-7. Share the generated Pact contract with provider (eg: upload to a Pact Broker).
+7. Share the generated Pact contract file with provider (eg: upload to a Pact Broker).
+8. Run `can-i-deploy` on your CI/CD to deploy with confidence or avoid deploying a new version of your app, if contract has not yet been validated by the provider - or it's broken.
+That means you avoid breaking the production.
+Win.

 ```swift
 import XCTest